 It’s easy to get one person to sing a good song.
 It takes our all to sing to the Lord.

-View more events happening at SBA on the Announcement page
+View more events happening at St. Benedict the African on the Announcement page